networkerror/dotfiles/README.md

 Stuff in the install directory will do some initial system configuration.
 These are setup scripts that may or may not be OS-specific.

 ## bin/
 This should be added to your path.
+(It's added automatically in Linux/Mac.)
 Throw any utilities in here for easy use.